Skip to main content

 Link copied

 Tendinopathy develops when the cumulative load on these tendons exceeds their adaptive capacity.
-This leads to a failed healing response characterized by disorganized collagen, increased ground substance, and neovascularization.
+This leads to a failed healing response characterized by disorganized , increased ground substance, and .
 The result is a painful, thickened tendon with reduced mechanical properties.

-The condition often develops in conjunction with chronic ankle instability, where recurrent ankle sprains lead to peroneal muscle weakness and altered biomechanics.
+The condition often develops in conjunction with chronic ankle , where recurrent ankle sprains lead to peroneal muscle weakness and altered .
 Research shows that individuals with chronic ankle instability demonstrate reduced and delayed activation of peroneal muscles, creating a cycle where weak peroneals increase ankle instability, leading to further tendon stress and degeneration.
-This relationship explains why up to 70% of people with chronic ankle instability may develop secondary peroneal tendinopathy.
+This relationship helps explain why peroneal tendinopathy and chronic ankle instability so often occur together.

 Conditions I commonly see alongside, or confused with, this one.